Privacy Policy

 • PostHog — usage and feature analytics (e.g. which pages and features are used), to improve our product and user experience.

 Both collect aggregate, non-advertising data.
 We do not use this data for advertising, third-party marketing, or targeted ads.
-Analytics run only on our marketing website and on the Parent Portal, and only track teacher, administrator, and parent actions; we never use Student Data for analytics.
-The classroom management platform where teachers manage Student Data does not use any third-party analytics or tracking.
+Analytics run only on our marketing website; the lesson management platform does not use third-party analytics or tracking.

-The Inlay Service (classroom platform, Parent Portal, and product used by schools and students) does not use third-party tracking or targeted advertising.
-Optional marketing cookies described in this policy apply only to our marketing website (inlay.sh), not to the educational product.
+Optional marketing cookies described in this policy apply only to our marketing website (inlay.sh), not to the product used by teachers and schools.

 Cookies are small text files that we transfer to your web browser that allow us to identify your web browser and store information about your account.
 We use cookies to keep you logged into Inlay, customize your Inlay experience, and understand how you use Inlay.
 We do not use third party cookies within the Inlay Service for targeted advertising purposes.
 You can choose to remove or disable cookies via your browser settings.
 Please be aware that Inlay may not work properly if you disable or decline all cookies.
 See our Cookie Policy for more information.